Ben's Toolbox for Logic Pro

 Own MIDI device

 Ben's Toolbox sets up its own virtual MIDI device.
 Logic receives defined MIDI commands, while the Mac app knows which command belongs to which function.
-This allows iPad, Stream Deck and Shortcut Manager to trigger the same actions without each interface having to maintain its own logic configurations.
+This allows iPad, Stream Deck and Shortcut Manager to trigger the same actions without each surface having to maintain its own logic configurations.

 In practical terms, this means: A button can exist on the iPad, on the Stream Deck or as a shortcut and still trigger the same Ben's Toolbox action with the same parameters.
 The real intelligence remains in the Mac app.